Connecting Stochastic Optimal Control and Reinforcement Learning: The SOC problem as RL formulation

-where $s_t$ represents the time evolution of the controlled dynamics.
-Furthermore, we can turn the minimization problem into a maximization problem by multiplying the cost to go function by $-1$ without introducing any further change.
-Having a closer look at the reward signal for the SOC problem one sees that the signal is a compromise between maximizing the quantity of interest as much as possible, which is here given by$ -g(s_T) - \sum\limits_{t=0}^{T -1} f(s_t) \Delta t, $ while not letting the control term be too strong, which is $ - \frac{1}{2} \sum\limits_{t=0}^{T - 1} |a_t|^2 \Delta t. $ So the last part of the reward can be seen as some sort of regularization.
+where $s_t$ is the time evolution of the controlled dynamics.
+Furthermore, we can turn the minimisation problem into a maximisation problem by multiplying the cost functional by $-1$ without making any further changes.
+Looking more closely at the reward signal for the SOC problem we see that the signal is a compromise between maximising the quantity of interest as much as possible which is given here by